xyproto/orbiton/README.md

 * If tab completion in the terminal went wrong and you are trying to open a `main.` file that does not exist, but `main.cpp` and `main.o` does exists, then `main.cpp` will be opened.
 * Search by pressing `ctrl-f`, entering text and pressing `return`.
 Replace by pressing `tab` instead of `return`, then enter the replacement text and press `return`.
 Searching for unicode runes on the form `u+0000` is also supported.
 * Type `iferr` on a single line in a Go or Odin program and press `return` to insert a suitable `if err != nil { return ... }` block, based on [koron/iferr](https://github.com/koron/iferr).
 * Use the built-in Markdown table editor by pressing `ctrl-t` when the cursor is on a table.
+This works best for tables that are not too wide.
+* Format Markdown tables by moving the cursor to a table and pressing `ctrl-w`.
 * Correct mistakes as lines are typed in, but only if the OpenAI API key is set, and if the "fix as you type" feature is enabled from the `ctrl-o` menu.
 * For C-like languages, missing parentheses are added to statements like `if`, `for` and `while` when return is pressed.